ramsesproject/superfacility/README.md

 ## Requiremnt

-* Python 2.7 with numpy and ns3
+* Python 2.7 with numpy and ns3 (https://www.nsnam.org, need to download the code and compile, then install its python binding)

 ## Module description